You’ll be captivated by the Garden Island’s magnetic spell! Our Kauai First Timers Guide will help maximize your visit with solid tips.

 Off the Path If you’re willing to do a deeper dive into a more local experience, there are a variety of privately owned vacation rentals on sites like Craigslist, Vacation Rental By Owner, and Summit Pacific.

-For friendly, professional assistance in finding the perfect fit in Kauai vacation rentals, we endorse Ahh Aloha Kauai Vacations, which has a state-of-the-art online availability and secure reservation system.
+For friendly, professional assistance in finding the perfect fit in Kauai vacation rentals, we like Ahh Aloha Kauai Vacations, which has a state-of-the-art online availability and secure reservation system.
 Ahh Aloha has a wide variety of accommodations at close to 30 resorts on the island, ranging from affordable studios to spacious condominiums, many with sweeping ocean views.
 For larger groups, private homes, plantation villas and penthouse condos ensure space for everyone.
 Ahh Aloha’s knowledgeable staff members can make the perfect match for any size group, whether value or luxury focused.

 Our Favorite Resorts We’ve Stayed With